Stephanie Reilly: Coaching

 Reilly began her first year as interim head men's and women's cross country and track & field coach at Bryant University in 2007–08, having previously served as an assistant coach during the 2006–07 season.
 After serving as the interim head coach for the 2007–08 season, she was appointed Head Coach of the Bryant Men's and Women's Cross Country / Track and Field Teams in July, 2008.

 Reilly followed up her Olympic experience with a record setting 2012–13 season for the Bryant Bulldogs.
 It started in the fall as Reilly engineered one of the best seasons in Bulldog cross country history at the DI level.
 She led the women's cross country team to a third-place team finish on her way to Northeast Conference Coach of the Year honors.
 This momentum carried the Bulldogs into the track and field seasons where Reilly's squad rewrote the record book.
 In all, the Bulldogs set 13 school records during the indoor and outdoor track and field seasons.

-Reilly is now the Head Women's Track & Field and Assistant Men's and Women's Cross Country coach at her alma mater, Providence College.
+Reilly is now the men's and women's cross country head coach and associate long distance coach for track & field at College of the Holy Cross in Worcester, MA.